 Iron Maiden is obviously not a thrash band, but they did have a subtle logo change, and I love them, so I’m including them on this list.
 The logo is iconic to say the least, and the band is quite possibly the biggest metal band in the world (only Metallica could conceivably compete for that title at this point).
 They had a bit of a rough go in the 1990’s, first losing longtime guitarist Adrian Smith in 1990, during early work on No Prayer for the Dying, followed by vocalist Bruce Dickinson in 1993 (after touring for 1992’s Fear of the Dark).
 Smith was replaced by Janick Gers, and Dickinson was replaced by Blaze Bayley (whose band Wolfsbane had opened for Maiden during their 1990 tour).
 This lineup released two albums, 1995’s excellent The X Factor, and 1998’s kind of okay Virtual XI.

 The cover for The X Factor is strange, but the logo is more or less the same, and the songs sound more or less like Maiden songs, albeit with a very different voice.
 Virtual XI, however, is different.
 Superficially, the logo was changed ever so slightly to be flat across the bottom.
 The album itself has some very high highlights (album opener “Futureal” and “The Clansman”, especially), but it has some real duds on it, too.
-The second track, “The Angel and the Gambler”, would be pretty solid if it was 3 minutes long, but instead it drags on for just shy of 10 minutes, most of which is the chorus repeated repeatedly.
+The second track, “The Angel and the Gambler”, would be pretty solid if it was 3 minutes long, but instead it drags on for just shy of 10 minutes, most of which is just the chorus, repeated repeatedly.
 This has become a recurring issue on Iron Maiden albums, as Steve Harris seems to have begun writing songs specifically for a live audience to sing along with.
 Whatever, they still kick unbelievable amounts of ass live, and I still love them.

 The original logo was utilized on a few compilations throughout the 2000’s, and made its unassuming return on a studio album with 2015’s The Book of Souls.
 Merchandise is available in both logo styles, i.e., with or without “tails”.